stochaztic/eb-randomizer/README.md

 Keysanity mode also radically changes how the game is played.
 15 different key items have been shuffled around throughout the world; Mayor Pirkle may give you the Bicycle, while the Bike Shop guy may give you the Carrot key.
 To help you on this more complicated quest, however, Ness already knows PSI Teleport, and all available teleport locations are unlocked at the start of the game (including bonus teleports to South Winters and North Onett).
 Your goal is to beat the game as normal, but getting to all 8 Your Sanctuary locations will be more of a challenge.

+Keysanity mode has been currently disabled from selection on the user interface due to softlock issues.
+If you still want to play this mode, you can manually add the `k` flag to a custom game URL.

 The list of items that have had their locations shuffled in this mode is as follows:
 - Franklin badge
 - Shyness book